 Kashmir is ostensibly the most excellent spot in India and Srinagar in Jammu and Kashmir legitimizes that announcement.
-The closest other tourist destination from Srinagar is Pahalgam which is situated at a distance of about 90 kms.
+The closest other tourist destination from Srinagar is Pahalgam which has location at a distance of about 90 kms.
 A ride from a Srinagar to Pahalgam taxi takes about 2 hours to reach.
-Be it the Shankaracharya sanctuary or the Hazratbal sanctum, the setting of a great structure against an amazing background characterizes each niche and corner of this paradise on earth.
+Be it the Shankaracharya sanctuary or the Hazratbal sanctum.
+The setting of a great structure against an amazing background characterizes each niche and corner of this paradise on earth.

 Shankaracharya Temple is also another attraction.
 It is said to be developed around 200 BC by Jaluka, who was the child of Emperor Ashoka.
-It is situated on the highest point of Shankaracharya Hill, known as Takht-e-Sulaiman.
+It has location on the highest point of Shankaracharya Hill, famous for Takht-e-Sulaiman.
 From the highest point of this hill, guests can have a lovely perspective of the snow secured heaps of Pir Panjal mountain range.
 Also, another landmark is the Indira Gandhi Tulip Garden.
 This garden covers roughly 90 acres of land and houses 1.3 million tulip bulbs overlooking the Dal lake.
-It is arranged in region of Shalimar Garden, Nishat Garden, Chashm-e-Shahi Gardens and other Mughal Gardens.
+It is arrange in region of Shalimar Garden, Nishat Garden, Chashm-e-Shahi Gardens and other Mughal Gardens.
 This greenery enclosure is around 8 kms from Srinagar and is known for yearly Tulip Festival that proceeds for 7 days.

 If you are getting one of the tour packages for Srinagar it will probably consist of a tour and stay across the whole Jammu and Kashmir area which may include other beautiful places like Leh and Ladakh.